lucarv/simple_opcua_publisher/README.md

 ## simple instructions
 1. download/clone
+2. npm install
-2. create a device on your IoT Hub.
+3. create a device on your IoT Hub.
 Set an envvar name _cs_ with the value of the device's connection string.
-3. edit the pn.json according to the opcua server
+4. edit the pn.json according to the opcua server
-4. start the client (enter _node client_ at a console)
+5. start the client (enter _node client_ at a console)